-The MSU LIFE Scholars non-degree Certificate will be awarded to students upon successful completion of the requirements in academics, campus engagement and career development, as well as self-determination and independent living.
-Students will be expected to demonstrate satisfactory progress in each of these five categories of their individual plans.
-Satisfactory progress will be assessed using a proficiency scoring scale
+The MSU LIFE Scholars Certificate is awarded to students upon successful completion of the requirements in academics, campus engagement and career development.
+Students are expected to demonstrate satisfactory progress, which is assessed using a LIFE Scholars proficiency scoring scale.

 Minimum Academic Credit Requirements: 20 (14 academic + 6 internship credits )

 Career Development Requirement: 6 credits and successful completion of 2 internship rotations